 Another of the commonly prescribed antibiotics for diverticulitis is metronidazole.
 Like ciprofloxacin, it is a broad spectrum antibiotic and is often used for abdominal infections.
 Most patients tolerate metronidazole very well, with only mild side effects like loss of appetite, nausea, and headache, though some people can experience more severe effects such as numbness in their hands or feet.

-Doxycycline is also one of the antibiotics for diverticulitis that doctors often use to treat patients.
+Doxycycline is also one of the antibiotics doctors often use to treat patients.
 This drug is also a broad spectrum antibiotic and is very good for treating a wide variety of infections.
 It is well tolerated by the majority of people, though like many other antibiotics, it can lead to nausea or vomiting.
 It also tends to make people taking it sensitive to sunlight.

 Cephalexin is another antibiotic that may be used to treat diverticulitis.
 This drug is in the class of antibiotics known as cephalosporins.
 These antibiotics are similar to penicillin, so people who are allergic to that medication may not be able to take cephalexin.
 Side effects are typically mild and similar to other antibiotics, and can include nausea, diarrhea, and headache.